Kling AI Video Prompts: How to Create Cinematic Videos

 What Are the Key Building Blocks of Video-Generation Prompts?

-When you write prompts for Kling AI, you aren't just describing a scene — you're directing a short film.
+When you write prompts for Kling AI — from cinematic scenes to playful AI cat dance clips — you aren't just describing a scene, you're directing a short film.
 To consistently get strong results, your prompt should include these vital components.

 Clear Subject & Action